 Is yoga all you need?

-In a recent podcast interview, I was posed with the question, “How do you respond to people who say yoga isn’t enough?”
+In a recent podcast interview, I was posed with the ultimate question yoga teachers get, “How do you respond to people who say yoga isn’t enough?”

 This struck a chord with me, as I’ve noticed a pervasive trend on social media where the narrative of yoga’s insufficiency is all too common, often perpetuated even by yoga teachers themselves.